|1500 Metres||3:40.8||24 APR 2004|

 At the final of Kenya National Championships ten days later, Kemboi, slipped and fell after the water jump as they went to the bell and faded to ninth.
 An incensed Kemboi threw his running jersey to the ground in anger after the race.
 Initially, he had been disqualified, but was then reinstated, after being accused of jumping outside the hurdle.

-Kemboi was then beaten into second place twice, in Athens (8:05.14) and Paris (8:15.27), before running 8:24.15 for third at the Kenyan Berlin trials and he was subsequently named to the team.
+He came third at the Kenyan Berlin trials and was subsequently named to the team.
 “I’m tired of silver, silver, silver at the World Championships,” he exclaimed.
 “This time Kemboi should win the gold, it’s only fair to me.
 It will be tough but I will struggle to win this gold that has escaped me,” he said.

-In Berlin, Kemboi safely negotiated his path to the final, where he lined up against three other Kenyans seeking his first world crown.
+In Berlin, Kemboi lined up against three other Kenyans in the final.

 Ever the free spirited lad in the Kenyan camp, he showed up for the race spotting a new haircut inspired by a German friend.
 “I wanted to be different from the rest.
 A friend of mine from Germany gave me this design and he told me in the morning that if I got my hair like this I would win.”